 AQIP Pathway institutions address the requirements in the materials prepared for comprehensive evaluations in Year 8.
 Institutions participating in the Open or Standard Pathway can upload information relevant to Federal Compliance Requirements to the Assurance System.
 Institutions participating in the Open Pathway must demonstrate that they meet the Federal Compliance Requirements during the Year 10 comprehensive evaluation.
 Institutions participating in the Standard Pathway must demonstrate that they meet the Federal Compliance Requirements in the Year 4 and Year 10 comprehensive evaluations.

 - Second, HLC expects that institutions make additional supporting information on Federal Compliance available during the visit (or in the Assurance System).
 While conducting the visit, peer reviewers should verify that the Federal Compliance information they have received is accurate and complete.
 They should raise any questions they have with institutional representatives.

 - Third, peer reviewers must document that they have conducted a thorough review of the institution’s compliance with federal requirements using the Federal Compliance Worksheet for Evaluation Teams.
 A Federal Compliance panel reviews the institution’s Federal Compliance materials in advance of the visit and refers any issues to the on-ground team for further exploration and confirmation.
 In some cases, HLC does not assign a Federal Compliance panel and instead asks that the on-site peer review team conduct the Federal Compliance review as part of its work.

 The Federal Compliance Packet provides all the information pertaining to the preparation of institutional and team materials to address the Federal Compliance requirements.
-The packet contains the following documents:

 For use starting September 1, 2016: